 From 2001 to 2006 Mr. Reyes served in various high ranking positions at the U.S. Department of Justice in Washington.
-From 2005 -2006, Mr. Reyes was Deputy Associate Attorney General of the United States.
+From 2005 -2006, Mr. Reyes was Deputy Associate Attorney General and Chief of Staff to Associate Attorney General of the United States.
 In that role he assisted in the management of the civil and programmatic components of the Department with a budget of over \$3 billion.
 During that time Mr. Reyes provided oversight and counsel on high value litigation efforts emanating from the Civil Division, Antitrust and Tax Divisions, requiring approval of the Associate Attorney General, the third highest ranking official in the Department of Justice.
 Mr. Reyes also played a significant role in special projects, such as the development of the future National Security Division.
 Prior to that, Mr. Reyes served as Counselor to the Assistant Attorney General for the Civil Rights Division (2003-2005) where he was chief counsel to the Assistant Attorney General on issues related to anti-human trafficking efforts, among other division issues.
-From 2001 to 2003, Mr. Reyes was Counsel to the Assistant Attorney General for the Civil Division over various Division litigation efforts, including the U.S. government litigation versus the tobacco industry and several civil definive matters.
-From 1998 to 2001, Mr. Reyes has been granted numerous high-level security clearances after successfully passing requisite extensive FBI background checks multiple times.
-Mr. Reyes is qualified to serve as a member of our board of directors because of his extensive legal experience.
+From 2001 to 2003, Mr. Reyes was Counsel to the Assistant Attorney General for the Civil Division where he provided counsel to the head of the division and led the supervision over various Division litigation efforts, including the U.S. government litigation versus the tobacco industry and several civil defensive matters.
+From 1998 to 2001, Mr. Reyes served as an Assistant Attorney General for the State of Texas, handling a robust civil litigation practice at the trial and appellate levels in both state and federal court.
+Mr. Reyes has been granted numerous high-level security clearances after successfully passing requisite extensive FBI background checks multiple times.
+Mr. Reyes received a B.A. from the University of Texas and a J.D. from the University of Texas School of Law.
+We believe that Mr. Reyes is qualified to serve as a member of our board of directors because of his extensive legal experience.